fitmat/FMBridge/README.md

 * Removed TXT Logger (No Change in game)
 * Added new Jump In-Out algortihm  (No Change in game)

-## Whats new in the release - v0.1.30
-* Added FMResponse log for Single Player.
-Earlier was only for MP.
-* Now every game session you play, A folder called "GAME-LOGS" will be created and inside it you can find a folder with Data & Time which contains "FMData.txt"
-* This FMData.txt will be used for MP Accuracy Analysis
-* No changes on game or game-lib side needed

 # 1. ReadMe
 ## 1.1 What is FBridge?